 Two years later, I was appointed Chief Project Engineer, on a major renovation of dock works contract in central London, on the river Thames.
 By 1965 I was promoted to the position of Construction Agent (i.e. Site Construction Manager).
 The four years in the docks was a tough, challenging, practical and technical assignment that provided the basis for my application to the Institution for membership as a Fellow.

 In late 1966 we decided we would like to emigrate to Canada and, as a result, arrived in Toronto where I joined the Pigott Construction Company to work on the prestigious downtown Toronto Dominion Centre.
-Subsequent opportunities took me to Victoria to work for the British Columbia government and finally to Vancouver where we presently reside.
+Subsequent opportunities took me to Victoria to work for the British Columbia government and thence to Vancouver for professional consulting employment.
 Along the way I have held a number of professional titles including Project Manager, Project Director, Vice President, and Principal.
 Since 1990, I have provided project management consulting advice through our own company, AEW Services.